Why might breast lift surgery be considered?

 Will I need an implant as well?

-Are there scars?
+Will there be scars?

-Can I breast feed after a lift?
+Can breastfeeding be affected after a lift?

 FAQ